alyssabenipayo/guides-toc/github-issues.md

           href: "#lorem-ipsum"
 ---

-# Getting the Most Out of GitHub Issues

 Each of Hack for LA’s GitHub project repositories (repos) use [issues](https://guides.github.com/features/issues/) to track and organize ideas, enhancements, and tasks.
 All team members will use GitHub issues to communicate in our multifunctional teams.

 When creating a new GitHub issue, the following tips will help you provide consistent formatting, a clear and concise overview, actionable tasks, explanatory resources, and resumé items to add value for all volunteers.